tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 -   Ties it all together for the participant.

--   Provides insight and experience into the learning process.
+-   Provides insight and experience to the learning process.

 -   Effectively leads the whiteboard design session discussion.